softwaresaved/2019-09-05-belfast-git-rss/ScriptOutline.md

 1. Go to [http://github.com](http://github.com/).
 2. Login (if you have not created an account you will have to sign up).
 3. Click on the `+` and choose `New repository`.
-4. Choose a name for your repository `theis`.
+4. Choose a name for your repository `projectX`.
 5. Use `…or push an existing repository from the command line`.
 6. Follow the instructions there.
 7. Click on `Overview` on the left hand menu and you should see your file together with the commits.